johnjosephhorton/quicklime/README.md

 QuickLime
 =========

-About LimeSurvey
+About QuickLime
 ------------------------------

 LimeSurvey is a GPL licensed software to create surveys; it runs nicely on a LAMP stack.
-You can download it from [here] (http://download.limesurvey.org/Latest_stable_release/limesurvey192plus-build120517.tar.gz "limesurvey")
+You can download it from [here] (http://download.limesurvey.org/Latest_stable_release/limesurvey192plus-build120517.tar.gz "limesurvey").
+QuickLime is an installer for LimeSurvey.

 LimeSurvey, the easy way
 ------------------------------

-QuickLime is an installer for LimeSurvey; it works in Ubuntu like a breeze.
+QuickLime works in Ubuntu like a breeze.
 You only have to launch the script as user <code>root</code>:
 <pre><code>cd script
 ./quicklime